Case Study and Feasibility Assessment

 • By shifting from physical, clinic-based treatments to a head-mounted display (HMD) ecosystem, we radically alter the user experience dimensions

-• The radar chart (below) visualizes the stark contrast in user-centered metrics between traditional clinical visits and an adaptive, gamified VR therapy approach
+• The radar chart (below) visualizes the stark contrast in user metrics between traditional clinical visits and an adaptive, gamified VR therapy approach

 • Real-time adaptation: Gaze-contingent displays adjust instantly to the user’s eye movements, removing the friction of manual calibration